 Stock exchanges play a vital role in the functioning of the economy by providing the backbone to a modern nation's economic infrastructure.
-Stock exchanges help companies raise money to expand.
+Stock exchanges help companies raise money to expand, hire more qualified staff and repair or replace equipment.
 They also provide individuals the ability to invest in companies.

 Investors are able to buy shares of public offerings and the money that is raised from the investors is used by the company to expand operations, buy another company or hire additional workers.
 All of this leads to increased economic activity which helps drive the economy.

-Stock exchanges allow any person to invest in the greatest companies in the world.
+Stock exchanges allow any person to invest in the greatest companies in the world, using stockbrokers, trading websites and other options.
 Investors, both large and small, use the stock exchanges to buy into a company's future.
 Investing would not be possible for the average person if there was not a centralized place to trade stocks.

 Increased Investor Class